ragul-e/Web-Ui-Testing-Using-SeleniumHybrid-Framework/README.md

 # SeleniumHybridFrameWork you can view the report
-# Have a look at this report [here](https://ragul-e.github.io/WebUiTestingWithSeleniumHybridFramework/)
+# Extent Report has been used in this framework.
-Extent Report has been used in this framework.
+# Have a look at the report [here](https://ragul-e.github.io/WebUiTestingWithSeleniumHybridFramework/)

-##Test cases:TC1: Verify the Registration process.
+**TC1: Verify the Registration process.**
 **Steps:**
 1. Launch the browser and navigate to https://automationexercise.com.
 2. Click on “Sign up/Login” and verify if ‘New User Signup’ is visible.